zeljkofilipin/filipin.eu/_posts/2014-11-06-coderetreat-zagreb-2014-announcement.md

 ---
 layout: post
-permalink: coderetreat-zagreb-announcement
+tags:   event coderetreat-zagreb
-title:     Coderetreat Zagreb Announcement
+title:  Coderetreat Zagreb 2014 Announcement
 ---
 # TLDR

 Imagine a group of people gathering in a room and coding all day.
 Just for fun.
 For free, as in beer.
 (There will not be beer.)
 Free lunch will be provided.
 The event is limited to 30 people.
 Bring your laptop.